 Unless policymakers quickly implement a very large and effective fiscal stimulus plan, the economy appears headed for the worst downturn since the Great Depression.
 The Moody's Economy.com macroeconomic model's simulation results support this assessment.
-Simulating the model assuming that there is no added fiscal stimulus except for that provided by the automatic stabilizers already in place, real GDP would decline for eight straight quarters, falling by a stunning 3.4% in 2009 and another 1.6% in 2010.
-This would be more severe than the early 1980s recessions, which combined was the worst downturn since the Depression.
-Some 6.5 million jobs would be lost from the peak in employment at the start of 2008 to the bottom in employment by late-2010, pushing the unemployment rate to over 11% by early 2011.
+Simulating the model assuming that there is no added fiscal stimulus except for that provided by the automatic stabilizers already in place, real GDP would decline for seven straight quarters, falling by a stunning 2.6% in 2009.
+This would be more severe than the 1.9% decline of 1982, the worst year for the economy since the Depression.
+Nearly 5 million jobs would be lost from the peak in employment at the start of 2008 to the bottom in employment by mid-2010, pushing the unemployment rate to over 10% by late 2010.

 The implementation of a fiscal stimulus plan beginning in early 2009 would make a substantial difference to the economic outlook.
-This can be seen by simulating the macro model assuming that a \$600 billion stimulus program is implemented in 2009 and 2010 (see Table 2).
-The plan includes \$325 billion in increased government spending, composed of nearly \$40 billion in additional spending on UI benefits and foods stamps, \$125 billion in increased aid to state governments, and \$160 billion in greater infrastructure spending.
-The plan also includes \$275 billion in tax cuts, composed of \$30 billion to extend various investment tax credits for businesses that are set to expire at the end of this year which were part of this year's fiscal stimulus, \$50 billion in tax incentives to stimulate housing demand, and nearly \$200 billion to cover the costs of a payroll tax holiday in March 2009 and a new payroll tax credit.
-The stimulus also includes changes to the tax law to make permanent current marginal tax rates for taxpayers that make less than \$250,000 a year, and to allow for a phase in between 2011 and 2014 of higher marginal rates for taxpayers who make more. xii
+This can be seen by simulating the macro model assuming that a \$400 billion stimulus program is implemented in 2009 and 2010 (see Table 2).
+The plan includes \$230 billion in increased government spending, composed of \$30 billion in additional spending on UI benefits and foods stamps, \$100 billion in increased aid to state governments, and \$100 billion in greater infrastructure spending.
+The plan also includes \$170 billion in tax cuts, composed of \$30 billion to extend various investment tax credits for businesses that are set to expire at the end of this year which were part of this year's fiscal stimulus, \$40 billion in tax incentives to stimulate housing demand, and \$100 billion to cover the costs of a payroll tax holiday in May and June 2009 to lower income households and small businesses.
+The stimulus also includes changes to the tax law to make permanent current marginal tax rates for taxpayers that make less than \$250,000 a year, and to allow for a phase in between 2012 and 2015 of higher marginal rates for taxpayers who make more. xii